Making Rotation Averaging Fast and Robust with Anisotropic Coordinate Descent: Anisotropic Rotation Averaging

-Note that in the isotropic setting $\m M_{ij} = \mI$, ACD arrives at the same solution as RCD~\cite{parra2021} while performing much simpler computations.
-This is because at each iteration, RCD (1) does not leverage the properties of $\SOthree$ and instead performs additional matrix multiplication steps, and (2) rotates the world coordinate system so that $\mR_k$ is $\m I$, which is possible because of the gauge ambiguity, but is not necessary --- ACD directly modifies $\mR_k$ instead.
+A simple block coordinate descent method for anisotropic rotation averaging \eqref{eq:ARA_objective} called anisotropic coordinate descent (ACD) is presented in Algorithm~\ref{alg:method}.
+Note that in isotropic setting ACD arrives at the same solution as RCD~\cite{parra2021} while performing much simpler computations.
+This is because at each iteration, RCD (1) does not leverage the properties of $\SOthree$ and instead performs additional matrix multiplications, and (2) rotates the world coordinate system so that $\mR_k$ is $\m I$, which is possible because of the gauge ambiguity, but is not necessary --- ACD directly modifies $\mR_k$ instead.

+\\[1em] Due to the non-communicating blocks of constraints, the method converges to at least a stationary point~\cite{peng2023block}, often a good optimum\footnote{Similarly to RCD, it has a large convergence basin, but convergence to a global optimum is not guaranteed.} (see Section \ref{sec:ablation}).
+Finally, note that global SfM assumes an unordered image collection.
+Inspired by stochastic gradient descent, we shuffle the sequence of absolute rotations at each iteration $t$, and empirically verify the slightly improved performance.